-- One of the baskets in the top of closet holds Jackson’s fall/winter clothes (as well as Lucas’ 1st Christmas outfits) because those would not fit in the drawer but I wanted to have them handy for the transitional months.
-My plan is to slowly rotate those piles, increasing the number of pants and long-sleeve shirts in the main drawer as we get further into the cold months.
+- One of the baskets in the top of the closet holds Jackson’s fall/winter clothes (as well as Lucas’ 1st Christmas outfits) because those would not fit in the drawer, but I wanted to have them handy for the transitional months.
+I plan to slowly rotate those piles, increasing the number of pants and long-sleeve shirts in the main drawer as we get into the cold months.

 - The other holds miscellaneous infant things—pacis, slings, nursing pads, etc.

 - The basket in the main area of the wardrobe holds all of Lucas’ blankets.
-I’m fairly certain we’ll use most of these because they’re the same set I used with Jackson.
+We’ll use most of these because they’re the same set I used with Jackson.

-- I’m still really interested in the idea of a capsule wardrobe, but the shirts include both summer and fall shirts, maternity and non-maternity because I know I’m not going to want to have to deal with rotating clothes with a newborn in the house, so this buys me a couple of months while I maintain that “squishy belly” look.
+- I’m still really interested in the idea of a capsule wardrobe.
+Still, the shirts include both summer and fall shirts, maternity and non-maternity, because I know I’m not going to want to have to deal with rotating clothes with a newborn in the house, so this buys me a couple of months while I maintain that “squishy belly” look.